-With the rise of the Internet of Things (IoT) industries are awash in petabytes of Big Data streaming from an ever increasing array of wired and wireless sensor networks.
-These interconnected sensors are continuously monitoring and reporting on everything from heart rates, to production flow, to turbine wear, creating opportunities for industries poised to take advantage of this wealth of data to improve product usage, reduce maintenance costs, avoid equipment failures, and drive improvement in their business operations.
+With the rise of the Internet of Things (IoT), industries are awash in petabytes of Big Data from an increasing array of wired and wireless sensors.
+Gartner estimates that 20.8 billion connected things will be in use worldwide by 2020.
+These interconnected sensors are continuously monitoring and reporting on everything from heart rates, to production flow, to turbine wear, creating opportunities for industries poised to take advantage of this wealth of data to reduce maintenance costs, predict equipment failures, and drive transformation in their business operations.

 Instead of relying on incomplete or unrepresentative laboratory simulations to predict the behavior of devices in service, manufacturers are now able to track the usage and performance of their products in nearly real time.
-As IoT-enabled products infiltrate the market, embedded software and interconnectivity are blurring lines between the physical and the digital in terms of monitoring device health and device capabilities, and responding to usage patterns.
+As IoT-enabled products infiltrate the market, embedded software and interconnectivity are blurring lines between the physical and the digital in terms of monitoring device health, capability, and serviceability.

 - Medical Devices

 - Defense and Intelligence

 Elder Research has extensive experience helping our clients use predictive analytics to filter through the noise of Big Data from sensor networks to reveal actionable insight.
 Examples of our Sensor Analytics applications include:

 Equipment downtime can be costly, last minute repairs are often difficult to schedule, and replacement parts may be difficult to find.
 Elder Research Sensor Analytics can predict when your equipment is likely to need maintenance, allowing you to proactively schedule preventative maintenance and repair to prevent costly equipment downtime.

 Sensors analytics can be the first line of defense in detecting anomalous behavior or readings before a fault degrades user experience or leads to costly device failures.
 Sensor readings unusual for normal operating conditions can trigger alerts and enable intervention by experienced technicians.